8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 That's the big one for me; use-assets aren't investments, they have more value to me as what they are, not what I can sell them for.
 Now for some of the smaller ones, in no particular order.

-I appreciate the advice from [The Money Guy Show](https://www.moneyguy.com) when they say owning a home is a long-term consideration.
+I appreciate the advice from [The Money Guy Show](https://www.moneyguy.com) when they say owning a home a long-term consideration.
 If you're not looking to be there for at least five years, it may be better to have the flexibility afforded by renting housing and not owning.
 I tend to move every 2 or 3 years.
 Sometimes it's just from one city to another, but I don't see myself setting up roots, so to speak.

 I don't like tinkering or maintenance activities.
 Generally speaking, I don't modify the places I live in; rarely even painting the walls (or hanging things on them to be honest).
 So, restrictions in this regard don't typically affect my happiness or experience in a place.
 I've also never had a landlord deny me the request to do something.
 Some maintenance falls into the total cost of ownership conversation for another time but to hit on it briefly, if the washing machine needs replaced, I don't typically pay for that.
 New toilets?
 Not me.
 Dishwasher goes out?
 Not it.
 Exterior needs painting?
 Not me either.
 Some people enjoy theses things, I'm not one of them.

 This one might be a bit more controversial; I like being or knowing who owns the thing I'm using.
 Ultimately, the federal, state, and local governments own the homes we live in and the land they're on.
 If you don't pay property taxes, the house and lot will be taken from you.
 If you don't pay the fees of the Home Owner's Association (if there is one), bad things can happen, up to and including being removed from the community (sounds like eviction from a rental).
-If you don't pay the mortgage, the bank will seize the house.
+If you don't pay the mortgage, the bank will cease the house.
 I can definitively say I own my cellular phone; I can't do that with larger assets like a home or car.
 With renting an apartment or home I know the landlord.
 I delegate a lot of responsibility to them so I don't have to think about it or spend my time doing it.
 (And, just to be clear, I have a lot of say in who I choose as a landlord, so, as long as I don't choose Scrooge, it's been pretty okay.)

 ## FI experiments